-Freie Universität Bozen Assessment Optional Midterm (25%): Multiple-choice test.
+Optional Midterm (25%): Assessment Multiple-choice test.
 Participation is voluntary, however students cannot opt to refuse the Midterm grade if they have a passing grade.
-Detailed instructions will be circulated.
+Detailed instructions will be provided.
 Term Project (15%): Analysis of the financial statements of a public firm, to be done in groups of 6 students.
-The details of the term project will be provided in class and in the Reserve Collections at the beginning of the semester.
+The details of the term project will be provided in class and in the Open Learning Environment (OLE) at the beginning of the semester.
 Submission is compulsory via e-mail even by non-attending students.
-Non-attending students should contact the professor before the end of March.
+Non-attending students should contact the professor before the end of October.
 Final Exam (60% for students who passed the Optional Midterm grade; 85% for students who did not take or did not pass the Optional Midterm): Written, closed-book exam in English consisting of a combination of numerical problems and essay questions.
 The Optional Midterm, the Term Project and the final exam aim at assessing the acquisition of knowledge, understanding and ability to apply financial accounting concepts.
 The Term Project evaluates the student's ability to make judgements in a team setting and to communicate effectively in writing.

-Assessment language Evaluation criteria and criteria for awarding marks
+Assessment language English For attending students: Evaluation criteria and criteria for awarding marks Optional Midterm: 25% covering Ch.
+1-4 Term project: 15% Final exam: 60% Ch.
+5, 6 and 8-13 For non-attending students: Term project: 15% Final exam: 85% on Ch.
+1-6, 8-13 The Term project (15%) is a compulsory group assignment even by non-attending students who can find all the necessary information in OLE and can submit their report via e-mail.
+A student must pass the final exam to have a passing grade in the course.
+The grades of the Optional Midterm and Term Project are valid for 1 academic year and cannot be carried over beyond that time-frame.
+The exam will be offered in February, June and September 2021.